stackrox/stackrox/README.md

  * [Make](https://www.gnu.org/software/make/)
  * [Go](https://golang.org/dl/)
    * Get the version specified in [EXPECTED_GO_VERSION](./EXPECTED_GO_VERSION).
- * Various Go linters that can be installed using `make reinstall-dev-tools`.
+ * Various Go linters and RocksDB dependencies that can be installed using `make reinstall-dev-tools`.
  * UI build tooling as specified in [ui/README.md](ui/README.md#Build-Tooling).

 ### How to Build